spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-a-json-api-relationship.md

 This guide describes how to add resources through relationships.
 The following concept is allowed only for applications that implemented the Glue JSON API convention.

-Let's say you have a module named `FooApi`, where you want to add the `bar` resource related to the `foo` resource.
+Let's say you have a module named `ModuleApi`, where you want to add the `bar` resource related to the `module` resource.
 To do this, follow these steps:

-1. Create `FooBarResourceRelationshipPlugin`:
+1. Create `ModuleBarResourceRelationshipPlugin`:

 **src\Pyz\Glue\FooApi\Plugin\FooBarResourceRelationshipPlugin.php**